Jhgomez/StudyNotes/Android/compose.md

 calls to `rememberSaveable` and `rememberSerializable` work correctly, it seems to provide access to a save state provider.
-Similarly you almos always want to use `ViewModelStoreNavEntryDecorator` decorator, which is obtain with the function `rememberViewModelStoreNavEntryDecorator()`, this one requires the previous mentioned decorator to be able to access a `SaveStateHandle` from a ViewModel which is very common in android development, this decorator provides access to a `ViewModelStoreOwner` in a `CompositionLocalProvider` called `LocalViewModelStoreOwner` which lets you instantiate viewmodels from a composable in a nav entry aka "content", a good practice would be to scope very specific viewmodels to child composables, for example a small dialog that launches an interaction with a use case which is not launched anywhere else in the UI, might worth creating a dedicated viewmodel for it which also hold its own state, and instead of injecting that use case to the "main" composable view model, we could only instantiate a viewmodel for as long as the dialog composable is on screen which can be done passing a "dedicated" view model store owner, that is created in the desired composable with `rememberViewMOdelStoreOwner`. this works when retrieving viewmodels using koin as well as
+Similarly you almos always want to use `ViewModelStoreNavEntryDecorator` decorator, which is obtain with the function `rememberViewModelStoreNavEntryDecorator()`, this one requires the previous mentioned decorator to be able to access a `SaveStateHandle` from a ViewModel which is very common in android development, this decorator provides access to a `ViewModelStoreOwner` in a `CompositionLocalProvider` called `LocalViewModelStoreOwner` which lets you instantiate viewmodels from a composable in a nav entry aka "content", which means it allows you to scope view models to a `NavEntry`, this changes the composables default behavior which is that viewModels are scoped to the nearest `ViewModelStoreOwner` which is usually a fragment or activity by default, causing viewmodels to be retained much longer than a composable lifecycle, it still alive even when the `NavEntry`/composable is not part of the composition, but scoping it to the `NavEntry` changes this behavior and makes sure the VM is cleared whenever a `NavEntry` is not part of the composition anymore, a good practice would be to scope very specific viewmodels to child composables, for example a small dialog that launches an interaction with a use case which is not launched anywhere else in the UI, might worth creating a dedicated viewmodel for it which also hold its own state, and instead of injecting that use case to the "main" composable view model, we could only instantiate a viewmodel for as long as the dialog composable is on screen which can be done passing a "dedicated" view model store owner, that is created in the desired composable with `rememberViewMOdelStoreOwner`. this works when retrieving viewmodels using koin as well as